gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 Additionally, ensure that:

 1. The package build includes both versions of PostgreSQL
-1. Running `gitlab-ctl pg-upgrade` works
+1. Running `gitlab-ctl pg-upgrade` works on a single node, HA cluster, and Geo
+2. After testing that upgrades to the newest version work, confirm that `revert-pg-upgrade` successfully downgrades to the previously used version, including on a Geo secondary standalone tracking database.